Williamson County Illinois assistance programs.

 This is an energy conservation program that was created by the federal government.
 It was designed to help low-income residents, the elderly, and other who may be struggling.
 The goal is to help them save fuel and money on their energy bills, while increasing the comfort of their homes at the same time.
 Weatherization assistance is free to applicants.
 Clients can reduce their energy bills by hundreds of dollars per year.

 Williamson County emergency services program

 Applicants can use this resources only once.
 It will provide onetime only cash assistance and grants to families, individuals and households who are truly experiencing an emergency or some type of crisis situation.
-The aid is targeted at those who need of immediate life necessities, such as shelter, prescription medicine, health care, etc. Also, find other ways to get free health care.
-Click here.
+The aid is targeted at those who need of immediate life necessities, such as shelter, prescription medicine, health or dental care, etc. Also, find other ways to get free health insurance or care.

 Homeless prevention is available in Williamson County.
 CCCA may be able to provide emergency government grants, as funding allows, for rent or other expenses.
 Case management, landlord/tenant mediation, and case management can also help.
 The currently homeless may be able to receive funds to pay a portion of a security deposit on a new home in Illinois.